perspace42/IMDB_Scraper/README.md

-# IMDB_Scraper
+# Site_Scraper
-Pull Movie/TV titles and detail data from imdb.com using Selenium and PySimpleGUI
+Allow user to pull text & image data from a given web page and then send that data to either a file or stream for writing.